 Is open pit mining bad for the environment?

 Open pit mining remains unsustainable in almost all areas.
 It consumes large amounts of water, destroys the biophysical environment permanently, disfigures landscapes, and releases toxic chemicals into the atmosphere.

 And even long after the pits have been exhausted and the mining sites rehabilitated, these areas still remain highly prone to flooding and erosion.
 Hence, this mining approach is ranked among the top activities that hinder environmental sustainability.

-Here are 7 devastating environmental problems that are caused by open pit mining!
+When considering the open pit mining environmental impact and disadvantages, those are 7 devastating environmental problems that are caused by open pit mining!